🌱 New to Japanese?

 Minna no Nihongo I (Main Textbook)

-This grammar point appears in Minna no Nihongo(Lesson 10), one of the most widely used beginner textbooks for Japanese learners.
+This grammar point appears in Minna no Nihongo(Lesson10), one of the most widely used beginner textbooks for Japanese learners.

 Check textbook details